nfiles/RDA-Competitions/BeautifulArrays/README.md

 Given a Beautiful Array of integers as input, your task is to find the largest sum formed from a Beautiful Array and a count of all the distinct Beautiful Arrays containing the largest possible sum.

 You will be given an integer N, followed by N integers, one on each line.
-At least one of the numbers will be positive.
+At least one of the following N integers will be positive.

+###Constraints:###
+`3 <= N <= 150000`

-You should output the largest sum followed by a count of the total number of sets which contain the largest possible sum.
+You should output the largest sum followed by a count of the total number of Beautiful Arrays which contain the largest possible sum.

 Use `STDIN` for all input and `STDOUT` for all output.